 Developers of canvas apps in Microsoft Power Apps will soon be able to deploy their solutions as Android and iOS mobile apps.

-A huge leap forward for the application, deploying Power Apps directly as mobile apps holds a number of potential benefits.
+A huge leap forward for the application, deploying Microsoft Power Apps directly as mobile apps holds a number of potential benefits.

 Power Apps had always been a way of creating advanced mobile apps with relative ease.